A Survey of Multimodal Hallucination Evaluation and Detection: Hallucination Evaluation Benchmarks and Metrics

 \subsubsection{\textbf{Discriminative Benchmarks}}

-There have been a large number of benchmarks utilizing discriminative tasks for hallucination evaluation.
-Compared to generative tasks, VLMs exhibit more stable performance in discriminative tasks~\citep{Li2023EvaluatingOH}, which also allow a more fine-grained analysis of model weakness across various hallucination types by constructing different kinds of YNQs or MCQs.
-As more types of hallucinations are identified and LLMs demonstrate increasingly strong in-context learning capabilities, discriminative benchmarks have evolved beyond merely evaluating object hallucinations, with their construction processes becoming more automated.
-Considering the development of benchmarks, we provide an overview of discriminative benchmarks along two key dimensions: the inclusion of more diverse hallucination types and the adoption of more efficient data generation methods.
-We highlight each benchmark’s data sources, construction methodologies, evaluation metrics and so on.
+A growing body of benchmarks adopts discriminative tasks for hallucination evaluation.
+Compared with generative settings, VLMs tend to show more stable performance on discriminative tasks~\citep{Li2023EvaluatingOH}, which also enable fine-grained diagnosis of different hallucination types via diverse YNQs and MCQs.
+As more hallucination categories emerge and LLMs gain stronger in-context learning abilities, discriminative benchmarks have expanded beyond object hallucinations, with increasingly automated construction pipelines.
+Considering these developments, we summarize discriminative benchmarks along two axes: their coverage of hallucination types and their data generation strategies, highlighting differences in data sources, construction methods, and evaluation metrics.